 Preply is a platform similar to italki.
 You can choose a Finnish teacher by looking at their profiles and schedule.
 Each teacher can customizes their own lessons so you can focus on exactly what you want to learn.
 You can also read past student reviews of each teacher and see how many classes they’ve taught on the platform.
-You can take a free trial lesson with most teachers or learn more about the platform in this Preply review.
+You can take a discounted trial lesson with most teachers or learn more about the platform in this Preply review.

 Verbal Planet is another platform that can connect you with a Finnish tutor.
 There are only a handful of Finnish tutors, but they all have excellent ratings from past students.
 To find a teacher that’s right for you, you can look at the teachers’ profiles to read a short bio and their past experience with teaching.
 Most teachers offer a free or discounted trial class to see if they are a good fit.